Complete your Speaker Profile

 The existence of potential conflicts of interest does not necessarily indicate a bias.
-However it is our ethical obligation to inform organisers and participants so that they are made aware of any relationship that might cause unintentional bias.
+However, it is our ethical obligation to inform participants so that they are made aware of any relationship that might cause unintentional bias.

 A potential conflict of interest may arise from various relationships, past or present, such as employment, consultancy, investments and stock ownership, funding for research, family relationship etc. This will allow the audience to take potential conflicts of interest into account when assessing the objectivity of the presentation.